Aruba Visa and Passport Requirements

 Short-stay Caribbean visa: €35.
 The Caribbean visa allows nationals who do require a visa to make short visits to Aruba, Curaçao, St Maarten, Bonaire, St Eustatius and Saba.

-The Caribbean visa is a multiple-entry visa valid for six months.
-During this time, travellers may visit any of the countries included under the scheme for a maximum of 90 days.
+The Caribbean visa is a multiple-entry visa.
+Visa holders may visit any of the countries included under the scheme for a maximum of 90 days within one year.
 Each continuous period in any one country may not exceed 30 days.

 Applications for the Caribbean visa are usually processed within a week, but processing times vary depending on the country.